-MU'S RESPONSE TO SEXUAL ASSAULT, DOMESTIC VIOLENCE, DATING VIOLENCE AND STALKING policies and procedures to prevent and respond to incidents of sexual violence; including sexual assault, sexual misconduct, sexual exploitation, sexual harassment, domestic violence, dating violence and stalking.
+MU'S RESPONSE TO SEXUAL ASSAULT, DOMESTIC VIOLENCE, DATING VIOLENCE AND STALKING

+The University of Missouri is committed to providing a safe and non-discriminatory learning and working environment, and in compliance with federal law has adopted policies and procedures to prevent and respond to incidents of sexual violence; including sexual assault, sexual misconduct, sexual exploitation, sexual harassment, domestic violence, dating violence and stalking.
 These guidelines apply to all students, faculty, staff, contractors and visitors.
 Conduct included under this policy is prohibited regardless of the sex, sexual orientation and/or gender identity/expression of the complainant or respondent.